 How to cure a cold: Maybe use humidifiers and vaporizers

-How to cure a cold: Maybe consume honey
+How to get over a cold: Maybe consume honey

-“Anecdotally, honey can help relieve symptoms, but I don’t think it’s a huge immune booster,” says Dr. Incze.
+"Anecdotally, honey can help relieve symptoms, but I don't think it's a huge immune booster," says Dr. Incze.
 However, people with sore throats and coughs often swear by the sweet, soothing syrup.
-Add some to your tea if it feels good, but never give it to children under the age of one.
+Add some to your tea if it feels good, but never give it to children under the age of one due to the risk of infant botulism.
 Find more natural cold remedies that really work.

-How to cure a cold: Maybe add zinc
+How to get over a cold: Maybe add zinc

-How to cure a cold: Maybe add echinacea
+How to get over a cold: Maybe add echinacea

 "There's mixed evidence on this herb," says Dr. Livingston.
 "There have been a number of positive studies and a number of neutral studies.
 A lot of people have interpreted that to mean it's ineffective against cold symptoms."
 But there might be another reason for the mixed results.
 Herbal products can vary in quality and potency, she says.
 "So echinacea might be slightly effective…but it might depend on the version you take."
 As with zinc, Echinacea seems to be most effective if you start taking it when you first notice cold symptoms.
 And since the herb can interact with many other medications, check with your doctor before taking it.
 Here's how doctors and nurses give colds the boot.

-How to cure a cold: Don’t take vitamin C
+How to get over a cold: Don't take vitamin C

 If you've already got a cold, there's no point in taking vitamin C—it won't help your symptoms or get rid of the cold faster.
 And if you've been taking vitamin C regularly beforehand, it won't stop you from getting a cold, either.
 "But if you have been taking vitamin C, once you do get a cold, it might be a day shorter," says Dr. Livingston.
 Keep in mind, though, that megadoses can carry side effects.
 A 1000 mg dose of vitamin C is equivalent to the amount in 14 oranges, and scientists warn that the body isn't really designed to handle this much vitamin C at once.

-How to cure a cold: Don’t drink alcohol
+How to get over a cold: Don't drink alcohol

 Your grandparents may have added a shot of whiskey to their tea (along with honey or lemon) as a homemade cold remedy, but you'll want to omit the booze in that home remedy.
 "I don't think there's any benefit at all, and there are potential harms," says Dr. Incze.
 "Alcohol can be dehydrating, like a diuretic.
 And it can exacerbate the effects of certain cold medicines since it's sedating like antihistamines—which are in a lot of nighttime cold remedies.
 That combination, of alcohol and antihistamines, could lead to falls."
 This is what experts say is the right amount of alcohol to drink.

-How to cure a cold: Don’t take antibiotics
+How to get over a cold: Don't take antibiotics

 If you want to know how to cure a cold, antibiotics are the biggest “no” of all.
 "Antibiotics are great when you have a bacterial infection, but a cold is almost never a bacterial infection.
 It's viral," explains Dr. Incze.
 Yet so many people get a prescription when they go to the doctor with cold symptoms, he says.
 And taking antibiotics when you don't need them just gives bacteria an opportunity to build up resistance to the drugs.
 "We're creating superbugs with the bacteria that are out there," says Dr. Incze.
 When you have a cold avoid going to the doctor if possible, he says: "If you do go, there's a good chance you'll get a prescription for antibiotics."
 The best plan for a cold is simply to wait it out—your symptoms should be better in a week to ten days.
 If two weeks go by and you're still sick, seek medical advice.
 Now, check out more old-time remedies we need to bring back.

-- Michael Incze, MD, physician, Salt Lake City, UT.
+- Michael Incze, MD, physician, Salt Lake City, Utah

-- Catherine Livingston, MD, family physician, Oregon Health Sciences University, Portland, OR.
+- Catherine Livingston, MD, family physician, Oregon Health Sciences University, Portland, Oregon

 - Journal of the Royal Society of Medicine: "Zinc Lozenges and The Common Cold: A Meta-Analysis Comparing Zinc Acetate and Zinc Gluconate, and the Role of Zinc Dosage."